 Pastor J.D.
 Greear: ‘What You Pray for, You Begin to Care About’

 J.D.
 Greear is the pastor of The Summit Church in Raleigh-Durham, North Carolina, and an ambassador with Open Doors.
-Seeing Muslims come to faith in Christ has long been a burden of his, a burden that led him to serve in Southeast Asia with the International Mission Board.
-In this conversation, we chat with J.D. about the rise of activism, creating persecution awareness and serving the persecuted through the local church.
+Seeing Muslims come to faith in Christ has long been a burden of his, a burden that led him to serve in Southeast Asia as a missionary to unreached Muslims.
+In this conversation, J.D. shares about the rise of activism, creating persecution awareness and serving the persecuted through the local church.

 Q: In today’s generation there’s a lot of talk about activism and human rights—how does this differ from the need to stand with the persecuted church?

 I frequently tell college students, “Hey, I’m glad your heart is broken for the need for clean water.
 And for women’s rights.
 But the greatest need in the world is the gospel.
 And the greatest suffering happens in places where we’re trying to get the gospel to move forward.”

 I feel like right now, the greatest need in this generation is not to teach students that the world is out there, but to teach them that the gospel is the greatest need in the world.

 Q: How do you create awareness about the persecuted church in your ministry at The Summit?

 There’s no replacement for a hot heart—a personal heart.
 I don’t have a strategy.
 Peter Drucker (known as the father of modern management) always said that, “culture eats strategy for breakfast.”As the pastor, I’m kind of the culture center, and if I care about these things, our people will care about them because they’re part of our core.

 The persecuted church makes its way into my public prayers, sermon points and the things I write.
 I’m personally involved.
 I read a lot of biographies and take a lot of global trips.
 My wife and I have committed a certain amount of days every year to be overseas.